|

 Tunica for Event #8, the $1000+60 No-Limit Hold'em tournament.
 323 players

-signed up yesterday for a shot at the most lucrative prize pool yet, and they
+signed up yesterday for a shot at the most lucrative prize pool yet, and

 |